-The ESL management system needs to interwork with the customer's enterprise resource planning (ERP) system, so that information such as product codes and prices can be synchronized to the ESL management system.
-The ESL operation process is as follows:
+The ESL management system needs to interwork with the customer's Enterprise Resource Planning (ERP) system so that information such as product codes and prices can be synchronized to the ESL management system.
+The ESL operation process follows:

-- The ESL management system of each branch store requests data update and price change information from the headquarters' ERP system.
+- 1. The ESL management system of each branch store requests data updates and price changes from the headquarters' ERP system.
 Century can provide APIs for interworking with the customer's ERP system.
-Interconnection with the ERP system can also be implemented at the database level. - After obtaining the required data, the ESL management system delivers ESL update tasks to the ESL card according to the task plan.
+Interconnection with the ERP system can also be implemented at the database level. - 2.
+After obtaining the required data, the ESL management system delivers ESL update tasks to the ESL card according to the task plan.
 The ESL card caches data and waits for update requests sent by ESLs. - 3.
 ESLs are low-power RFID terminals.
 Radio modules of ESLs periodically wake up and proactively check whether update tasks exist.
-If so, the radio modules obtain the update data and update the content to be displayed.
-If not, they enter the dormancy state and wait for the next wake-up cycle.
+If so, the radio modules obtain the data and update the content to be displayed.
+If not, they re-enter the dormancy state and wait for the next wake-up cycle.

-Century's ESL system uses RFID 2.4 GHz technology on the wireless side, which interferes with 2.4 GHz Wi-Fi signals.
+Century's/Hanshow's ESL system uses RFID 2.4 GHz technology on the wireless side, which interferes with 2.4 GHz Wi-Fi signals.
 ESL usage scenarios have the following characteristics:

 - ESL update after business hours: A survey conducted by ESL industry partners shows that ESL updates are implemented after business hours in most ESL scenarios.
-This approach prevents ESL updates from affecting normal business of shopping malls and avoids unnecessary customer complaints. - ESL during business hours: Such scenario only occurs in some small stores such as bakeries with only dozens of ESLs and a small amount of service data.
+This approach prevents ESL updates from affecting normal business of shopping malls and avoids unnecessary customer complaints. - ESL during business hours: Such a scenario only occurs in some small stores, like bakeries, with merely dozens of ESLs and a small amount of service data.

 Therefore, RFID and Wi-Fi services are often staggered in actual scenarios, so the interference between them is acceptable.
-Moreover, Century has set proper frequencies for different service processes, which avoids using commonly used Wi-Fi channels 1, 6, and 11.
+Moreover, Century/Hanshow has set proper frequencies for different service processes, which avoids commonly used Wi-Fi channels 1, 6, and 11.